roohitavaf/k8s-service-grpc/README.md

-This is toy project to experiment with k8s services and gRPC.
+This is a toy project to experiment with k8s services and gRPC.

 # Setup